 SOURCES OF METABOLIC ENERGY

 The three major mechanisms for generating metabolic energy are fermentation, respiration, and photosynthesis.
-At least one of these mechanisms ...
+At least one ...